The Viewport Panel¶

 The 3D viewport represents 3 axes, used for camera navigation and object transformation, X, Y, and Z.

-Y faces up, Z faces towards the starting camera position, and X faces to the camera right.
+Y faces up, Z faces forward, and X faces camera right.

-The 3D Viewport displays the Viewport Grid (a grid containing 1x1 unit cells on the X and Z plane,) plus 3D samples contained in your Composition and additional UI elements called “Gizmos”, representing non-visual mesh data, like “bones”, and interactive 3D tools (such as the Transform gizmos).
+The default 3D viewport displays the viewport grid (a grid containing 1x1 meter cells on the X and Z plane,) 3D samples contained in your composition, and additional UI elements called “Gizmos”.
+Gizmos represent non-visual mesh data, like bones, and interactive 3D tools (such as the Transform gizmos).

 The Viewport has Tool buttons on the top left of the viewport window.
 These are: